 - Masking Tape (This roll is made for hard-to-stick surfaces)

 - Polyurethane Spray

 Step 1: Design Your Own Doormat in Cricut Design Space

 The question on everyone’s mind is, “How do I make a stencil with my Cricut?”
 Answer: Cricut Design Space.
 You can design your own doormat stencil in minutes.
-Click here to access the Hey There Pumpkin doormat template I created, and keep in mind that you can customize fonts/size/verbiage to better fit your mat and personal style.
+Click here to access the Hey There Pumpkin doormat template I created.
+Keep in mind that you can also design your own doormat by customizing fonts/size/verbiage to better fit your mat and personal style.

 Step 2: Cut Your Stencil

 Making stencils with the Cricut Explore Air is insanely easy.
 Just set up the vinyl on your 12×24 cutting mat and click “Make It” in Design Space.
 The Cricut Explore Air 2 will cut your stencil in seconds.